newbill08/phase-1-tasklister-mini-project/Planning.md

 Stage 1
-[] get the form and attach an event listiener to form [] get the task from the input
+[x] get the form and attach an event listiener to form [x] get the task from the input
-[] diplay the list
+[x] diplay the list

+Stage 2
+[x] add a delete button to each item on list

+Stage 3